parvez3019/ai-code-review-gitlab-plugin/README.md

 - 🔒 Secure handling of AWS credentials and GitLab tokens.
 - 🏷️ Easy integration with GitLab CI/CD pipelines.
 - 📝 Provide Summary Sections for the changes where no feedback is required.
+- 📝 Customizable prompts via local files or S3

-### Screenshots for comments on Gitlab Merge Requests
+## Screenshots for comments on Gitlab Merge Requests

-Review Comment -
+Review Comment:

 ![](screenshots/screenshot-1.png)